AppliedEnergistics/Applied-Energistics-2/.github/CONTRIBUTING.md

     * Asking for a smaller version, more compact version, or more efficient version of something will also be considered invalid.
 2. Go to [the issues page](https://github.com/AppliedEnergistics/Applied-Energistics-2/issues) and click [new issue](https://github.com/AppliedEnergistics/Applied-Energistics-2/issues/new)
 3. If applicable, use on of the provided templates.
 It will also contain further details about required or useful information to add.
+4. Make sure you kept the GitHub Community Guidelines in mind.
+Aka: you were a polite and reasonable human being.
-4. Click `Submit New Issue`, and wait for feedback!
+5. Click `Submit New Issue`, and wait for feedback!

 Providing as many details as possible does help us to find and resolve the issue faster and also you getting a fixed version as fast as possible.